-- Children of any nationality, ethnicity, or religion can apply for a place at Dubai Modern Education School. - Admission to Dubai Modern Education School will be subject to the availability of places, the outcome of an entrance assessment on the core subjects, and a personal interview held by the elementary admissions committee. - Siblings of students registered at Dubai Modern Education School have priority of placement. - Age at registration must be according to the specification provided by the Ministry of Education and according to the school policy.
-There is an accepted age range calculated as his/her age on the 31st of December1. - All required documentations have to be submitted to the registrar upon registration.
+- Children of any nationality, ethnicity, or religion can apply for a place at Dubai Modern Education School. - Admission to Dubai Modern Education School will be subject to the availability of places, the outcome of an entrance assessment on the core subjects, and a personal interview held by Head of School and/or Head of Section. - Siblings of students registered at Dubai Modern Education School have priority of placement. - Age at registration must be according to the specification provided by the Ministry of Education and according to the school policy.
+There is an accepted age range calculated as his/her age on the 31st of December. - All required documentations have to be submitted to the registrar upon registration.
 Failure to do that may result in cancelling the application or losing the child's place at Dubai Modern Education School. - Confirmation requests shall be sent out by the school from time to time checking whether the parent/guardian requires the reserved place for the child.

-1KHDA Parental Guide for School Admissions 2019, page 3
+&lt;sup>1KHDA Parental Guide for School Admissions 2019, page 3